helenclx/100-days-of-code/README.md

 ## About #100DaysOfCode Challenge

-To learn more about the #100DaysOfCode challenge, visit its official website at [www.100daysofcode.com](https://www.100daysofcode.com/).
+To learn more about the #100DaysOfCode challenge, visit [its official website](https://www.100daysofcode.com/).

-You can fork the official repository of the #100DaysOfCode challenge [here](https://github.com/kallaway/100-days-of-code).
+You can fork the [official repository of the #100DaysOfCode challenge](https://github.com/kallaway/100-days-of-code).

-You can participate in the #100DaysOfCode challenge in freeCodeCamp's official Discord here.
+You can participate in the #100DaysOfCode challenge in [freeCodeCamp's official Discord server](https://discord.gg/freecodecamp).
 Read this article for more details: [#100DaysOfCode Challenge for 2024 – Discord Edition](https://www.freecodecamp.org/news/100daysofcode-challenge-2024-discord/)